ChrisHuffman/coinkraal/README.md

 TODO
 ---

+- loader untill at least currencies are loaded
 - Common form functions - sell
 - why do we need to root api?
 - why do we keep getting a 401?